 This versatile towel is perfect for drying, cleaning, wiping, and buffing exterior paint.
 The lint-free fabric is industrial grade and 100-percent machine washable.
-Each towel is color-coded for different parts of your car — use one for paint buffing, one for metal polishing, one for leather, and another for wheels.
+Different towels are color-coded for various parts of your car.

 The seams at the corner of each towel may fray over time.

 High-grade premium fabric is designed to buff away polishes, clear car wax, and remove swirls with ease.
 Very soft and comfortable to use.
 Measures 8x10 inches for easy use in heavily-contoured areas like mirrors, bumpers, and side skirts.

 50 pack includes five colors with 10 towels each, with each measuring 11.5x11.5 inches.
 Towels are made from 88 percent polyester and 12 percent polyamide and are 100 percent machine washable.
 Designed to be lint and streak free.